Northern Rhodesia: Postage stamps

 The British government issued postage stamps for Northern Rhodesia from 1925 to 1963.
 See Postage stamps and postal history of Northern Rhodesia for more details.

 1964 Olympics

-Zambia became the first country ever to change its name and flag between the opening and closing ceremonies of an Olympic Games.
+Northern Rhodesia is the only country to have changed its name and flag between the opening and closing ceremonies of an Olympic Games.
 The country entered the 1964 Summer Olympics as Northern Rhodesia, and left in the closing ceremony as Zambia on 24 October, the day independence was formally declared.